orionnelson/lab6/README.md

 ### Inheritance

 Inheritance is the concept that allows for the creation of new classes based on existing ones.
-In this example, the parent class is `x` which has all the common properties for the converter.
-The child class is `y` which has all the properties unique to this class.
+In this example, the parent abstract class is `ConcreteSubject` which has all the common properties for the converter.
+The child class is `Converters` which has all the properties unique to these classes depending on their implementation methods.

 ## Runtime Code